-- ❖ The Pan command enables us to move the view to a different position.
-This function acts as if you are using a video camera. - 5.
+- ❖ The available Pan commands enable us to move the view to a different position.
+The Pan-Realtime function acts as if you are using a video camera. - 5.
 Move the cursor, which appears as a hand inside the graphics window, near the center of the drawing window, then push down the left-mouse-button and drag the display toward the right and top side until we can see the sketched line.
-(Notice the scroll bars can also be used to adjust viewing of the display.) - 6.
-Press the [Esc] key to exit the Pan command.
+(Notice the scroll bars can also be used to adjust viewing of the display.)

+- 6. Press the [Esc] key to exit the Pan-Realtime command.
 Notice that AutoCAD LT goes back to the Line command. - 7.
-We will create a vertical line by using the relative rectangular coordinates entry method, relative to the last point we specified
+We will create a vertical line by using the relative rectangular coordinates entry method, relative to the last point we specified:

-Specify next point or [Close/Undo]: @0,2.5 [ENTER]
+Specify next point or [Close/Undo]: @ 0,2.5 [ENTER]

-8. We can mix any of the entry methods in positioning the location of an endpoint.
-Move the cursor to the Status Bar area, and turn ON the GRID and SNAP options.
+8. We can mix any of the entry methods in positioning the locations of the endpoints.
+Move the cursor to the Status Bar area, and turn ON the SNAP MODE option.